 If the county where your case is filed doesn't require settlement conferences, but you still want to try to resolve the case without going to trial, you can try using a mediation service.

 WashingtonLawHelp.org gives general information.
 It is not legal advice.
-Find organizations that provide free legal help on our Get legal help page.
-Respond to a Washington court case when you live out-of-
+Find organizations that provide free legal help on our Get legal help page. https://assets.washingtonlawhelp.org/en/respond- washington-court-case-when-you-live-out-state